joshuageronimo/AutoLayout/README.md

 ## Features

+- The app looks great with any iPhone Screen Sizes using AutoLayout.
-- Constraints are implemented programmatically.
+- Constraints & StackViews are implemented programmatically.